wilsonmar/wilsonmar.github.io/_posts/2020-10-02-security-certs.md

 Written Reference:

-   * <a target="_blank" href="https://www.amazon.com/Certified-Information-Security-Professional-Official/dp/1119523265/">$58</a> <a target="_blank" href="https://learning.oreilly.com/library/view/isc2-cissp-certified/9781119475934/">Sybex BOOK</a>: "(ISC)2 CISSP Certified Information Systems Security Professional <strong>Official Study Guide</strong> & Practice Tests Bundle Second" Edition</a> by Mike Chapple, who has a video course on LinkedIn Learning which is deep yet concise, with effective sequencing of topics.
+   * <a target="_blank" href="https://www.amazon.com/Certified-Information-Security-Professional-Official/dp/1119523265/">$58</a> <a target="_blank" href="https://learning.oreilly.com/library/view/isc2-cissp-certified/9781119475934/">Sybex BOOK</a>: "(ISC)2 CISSP Certified Information Systems Security Professional <strong>Official Study Guide</strong> & Practice Tests Bundle Second Edition" by Mike Chapple, who has a video course on LinkedIn Learning which is deep yet concise, with effective sequencing of topics.
 He also shows demos of security-related Windows programs where appropriate, such as Windows Firewall Log Viewer.

    * <a target="_blank" href="https://josephdelgadillo.com/cissp-testprep-cheatsheet/">Joseph Delgadillo's cissp-testprep-cheatsheet</a> provides a PowerPoint file.